Green roof: United States

 One of the largest expanses of extensive green roof is to be found in the US, at Ford Motor Company's River Rouge Plant, Dearborn, Michigan, where 42000 m2 of assembly plant roofs are covered with sedum and other plants, designed by William McDonough; the $18 million assembly avoids the need of what otherwise would be $50 million worth of mechanical treatment facilities on site.
 Built over Millennium Park Garage, Chicago's 24.5 acre Millennium Park is considered one of the largest intensive green roofs.

-Other well-known American examples include Chicago's City Hall and the former Gap headquarters, now the headquarters of YouTube, in San Bruno, CA. The U.S. military has two major green roofs in the Washington, D.C. area: the U.S. Coast Guard headquarters (550000 sqft) and the Pentagon (180000 sqft).
+Other well-known American examples include Chicago's City Hall and the former Gap headquarters, now the headquarters of YouTube, in San Bruno, California.
+The US military has two major green roofs in the Washington, D.C. area: the US Coast Guard headquarters (550000 sqft) and the ATF (55,000 square feet or 5,101 square meters).

 An early green-roofed building (completed in 1971) is the 358000 sqft Weyerhaeuser Corporate Headquarters building in Federal Way, Washington.
 Its 5-story office roof system comprises a series of stepped terraces covered in greenery.
 From the air, the building blends into the landscape.

 The largest green roof in New York City was installed in midtown Manhattan atop the United States Postal Service's Morgan Processing and Distribution Center.
 Construction on the 109000 sqft project began in September 2008, and was finished and dedicated in July 2009.
 Covered in native vegetation and having an expected lifetime of fifty years, this green roof will not only save the USPS approximately $30,000 a year in heating and cooling costs, but will also significantly reduce the amount of storm water contaminants entering the municipal water system.

 In 2001, atop Chicago City Hall, the 38800 sqft roof gardens were completed, serving as a pilot project to assess the impact green roofs would have on the heat island effect in urban areas, rainwater runoff, and the effectiveness of differing types of green roofs and plant species for Chicago's climate.
 Although the rooftop is not normally accessible to the public, it is visually accessible from 33 taller buildings in the area.
 The garden consists of 20,000 plants of more than 150 species, including shrubs, vines and two trees.
 The green roof design team was headed by the Chicago area firm Conservation Design Forum in conjunction with noted "green" architect William McDonough.
 With an abundance of flowering plants on the rooftop, beekeepers harvest approximately 200 lb of honey each year from hives installed on the rooftop.
 Tours of the green roof are by special arrangement only.
 Chicago City Hall Green Roof won merit design award of the American Society of Landscape Architecture (ASLA) competition in 2002.